ChrisDuffley/stationPlaylist/addoninternals.md

 ##### Playlist snapshots and transcripts

 Although similar in appearance, playlist snapshots and transcripts are two different things.
-Both uses a combination of object navigation and Windows API, work by retrieving and analyzing column content for tracks, and involve SPL Assistant followed by F8 with or without modifiers.
-Whereas a snapshot is used to gather statistics about the loaded playlist, a transcript is the entire playlist formatted in different ways.
+Both use a combination of object navigation and Windows API, work by retrieving and analyzing column content for tracks.
+However, whereas a snapshot is used to gather statistics about the loaded playlist, a transcript is the entire playlist formatted in different ways.
 Also, after invoking SPL Assistant layer, just pressing F8 will launch snapshots, whereas you need to press Shift+F8 to obtain a playlist transcript and choose appropriate action such as transcript range, output format and so on via the dialog that appears afterwards.

 A playlist snapshot presents statistics about the currently loaded playlist (or parts of it).
 Information gathered include how many items (including hour markers) are loaded, longest and shortest tracks, and average track duration.
 Also, if asked to do so, up to top ten artists, categories, and/or track genres are recorded.
 This information is presented either via speech and braille, or if the command is pressed twice, in a browse mode window.